 Wait, didn't you tell me it's impossible to find a job in Japan as a non-native speaker?
 Well, I lied.

 It is possible to get a job in Japan as a non-native speaker, but it's not easy.
 If you can prove you've received twelve consecutive years of English-only education, and you have a four-year college degree (in English), you may be eligible for a job in Japan.
 This is great for those who have grown up attending international schools and possibly received their degree abroad in the US, Canada, or UK.

-- Look at jobs and our guide to teaching in China.
+Look at jobs and our guide to teaching in Japan.

 Last but not least, we have China.
 Having lived in China for the last three years, I can tell you China is a complicated country.
 Can you legally teach English as a non-native speaker in China?
 No. Can you teach English as a non-native speaker in China?
 Yes.

 I've met people teaching English in China who hail from France, the Philippines, Russia, Ukraine, Nigeria, and more.
 You can definitely find a job teaching English in China, but you won't qualify for a work visa.

 At the same time, the ESL market in China is booming, and there are too few qualified teachers to fill positions.
 Because of this, many schools will hire non-native speakers and host you on a business visa.
 You can also find part-time jobs as a student, or teach for a few months on a tourist visa.

 Just keep in mind that you are working illegally, and there is a chance you may have to leave the country if you're discovered.
 Many schools may also lie to parents and tell them you are a native speaker.
 This is so that they can charge parents the same price they would for a native speaker while paying you less and pocketing the difference.

 Unfortunately, it's also easier to get a job as a non-native speaker if you're white because you "look like a native speaker."
 Thankfully, these perceptions are slowly changing, but they do still exist.